apiotrow/apiotrow.github.io/_posts/2014-08-19-Gravity-and-Balance.md

 }
 {% endhighlight %}

 Pretty beastly nested loop I have there.
 Don't act like you're not impressed.
 This is just a summary of the code.
 I left out all the butt-ugly GUI and PlayerPref junk.
 I didn't realize passing data from one scene to another was so easy in Unity.
 For a long time I thought Application.LoadLevelAdditive was the only way to preserve anything.
-That's a super ugly method, where you have to iteratively delete every object you don't want passed in to the level you're loading.
-PlayerPrefs allowed me to keep user-inputs across level reloads.
+That's a super ugly method, where you're forced to iteratively delete every object you don't want passed in to the level you're loading.
+PlayerPrefs allowed me to keep user inputs across level reloads.
 Hence, a brand new GUI to streamline the solar system creation process.

-This build is still buggy, but can generate some cool results if you mess with the settings enough.
+This build is still buggy, but can generate some alright results if you mess with the settings enough.
 Not sure where I'm going to take this one.
-I may not find the orbital equlibrium I was seeking, but I think some cooler shit might spawn from this.
+I may not find the orbital equlibrium I was seeking, but I think some cooler shit might spawn from it.

 <a href="https://rawgit.com/apiotrow/UnityExperiments/master/gravity/gravity.html"><img src="/assets/2014-08-19/orbitsc.png"></a>